Hoverbear/infinite-lyricist/README.md

 * `end` is a timecode denoting the end of a section

-* 0, 1, ..., N are the number of sections
+* 0, 1, ..., N are the number of the sections

 The format of `start` and `end` is `MM:SS:FFFF`, where: